 Samantha joined Watsi on January 9th, 2016.
-Three years ago, Samantha became the 2964th member to automatically support a new Watsi patient every month.
-Since then, 3,082 more people have become monthly donors!
-Samantha's most recent donation supported Laleti, 2-year-old from Tanzania, to fund mobility restoring leg surgery.
+Four years ago, Samantha joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Samantha's most recent donation supported Furahini, a five-year-old student from Tanzania, to fund clubfoot repair surgery.